zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 7. Double-click on 'Measures'.
 It will zoom into next level.
    ![](./images/image14_17.0.png "")

-   Now double-click on 'Profit', it will take you to a further next level.
+   Now double-click on 'Profit', it will take you to a further to the next level.
    ![](./images/image14_17.1.png "")

     Now double-click on 'Margin', it will take you further to the next level (i.e, at sales level).